skienzmatishun/rippreport/content/p/bsp-128/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Secret political donors are pouring millions into Governor Kay Ivey's campaign while illegal casinos operate openly across Alabama.
+We track a ridiculous bitcoin mining scheme operating inside a public museum built on millions of wasted taxpayer dollars.
+Tune in to watch the podcast follow the shady money trail dominating local politics.
 ---
 Novelis is Building a New, Low-Carbon, $2.5 Billion Aluminum Plant Recycling & Rolling facility in Bay Minette, Alabama, is the first of its kind and first fully integrated, U.S. mill built in 40 year and they are building it on the Baldwin County Megasite!